About Vinitaly International Academy

 Sarah, with a record number of awards in the Master of Wine exams, brings a rigorous academic focus and Asian market perspective to VIA while Henry Davar is an all-around expert in Italian Wine, whose experience as a beverage buyer at the Michelin level, wine competition judge, as well as import and wholesale experience would prove valuable,, they both elevate VIA to the highest standards.

-The Ambassador Certification Course suggests one text books: Italian Wine Unplugged Grape by Grape.
+The Ambassador Certification Course suggests two text books: Italian Wine Unplugged Grape by Grape and Sangiovese Lambrusco and other vine stories.

 The exam consists of 4 parts: